 - Course Food/Water Support: any person may supply a racer on the course with food and water.

-(b) Any rider who has entered the course in support of another may bring equipment and tools and may even swap bikes with the rider in need of support.
-The cannibalizing of bikes is permitted in 24-hour racing.
+- Course Mechanical Support: on the course racers may only receive mechanical assistance from another registered racer.
+A rider providing assistance to another rider must have entered the course under their own power, either on foot or on a bicycle, not by motorized vehicle.
+Short-cutting the course is not allowed.
+Any rider who has entered the course in support of another may bring equipment and tools and may even swap bikes with the rider in need of support.
+The cannibalizing of bikes is permitted.

-(l) Every team member must complete at least one lap except in the case of a report of occurrence (confirmation of an injury).
+- Team Laps: each team member is required to complete at least one lap, except in the case of a report of occurrence (confirmation of an injury).

-(n) In the case of catastrophic failure due to weather or another extenuating circumstance that prevents the ongoing scoring of the event or creates a racing environment that is deemed too dangerous for the participants, the race may be called as of a certain time.
-Final results will be calculated in one of two ways as determined by the Chief Referee in consult with the Race Director:
+- Act of God: In the case of catastrophic failure due to weather or another extenuating circumstance that prevents the ongoing scoring of the event or creates a racing environment that is deemed too dangerous for the participants, the race may be called as of a certain time, or postponed and restarted, or any other way we damn well please.